tristanmontoya/GHOST/README.md

 ## Results

-The tables in the manuscript (consistent with the version provided in the  `manuscript` directory of this repository) were generated using the Jupyter notebooks `notebooks/make_tables_advection.ipynb` and `notebooks/make_tables_euler.ipynb`, which retrieve data from the `results` directory for each set of discretization parameters.
+The tables in the [manuscript](https://tristanmontoya.github.io/papers/MontoyaZinggJSC22.pdf) were generated using the Jupyter notebooks `notebooks/make_tables_advection.ipynb` and `notebooks/make_tables_euler.ipynb`, which retrieve data from the `results` directory for each set of discretization parameters.
 The subdirectory names for the linear advection and Euler equations are formatted as `advection_pAbBcCtD_E` and `euler_m04pAcCtD_E`, respectively, using the following parameters:

 `A` -  polynomial degree of the discretization (`2`, `3`, or `4`)